Bodigrim/smallcheck/README.md

 SmallCheck: a property-based testing library for Haskell
 ========================================================

+**As of 2023, this library is largely obsolete: arbitrary test generators with shrinking such as [`falsify`](https://hackage.haskell.org/package/falsify) offer much better user experience.**

 SmallCheck is a testing library that allows to verify properties for all test cases up to some depth.
 The test cases are generated automatically by SmallCheck.